root-project/root/docbook/users-guide/Geometry.md

 `B `directly into these volumes, taking into account their combined transformations `A/B` to `C` and `C` to `D/E/F`.
 This looks much nicer, is it?
 In fact, it is and it is not.
-Of course, we managed to get rid of the ‘unnecessary’ volume `C` in our geometry, but we end-up with a more flat structure for `D,E` and `F` (more daughters inside).
+Of course, we managed to get rid of the ‘unnecessary' volume `C` in our geometry, but we end-up with a more flat structure for `D,E` and `F` (more daughters inside).
 This can get much worse when extensively used, as in the case: assemblies of assemblies.